ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Field "extension_type" indicates the type of extension, and "extension_data" contains information specific to the extension.

-Extensions are mandatory-to-implement: If an Aggregator receives a Report containing an extension it does not recognize, then it MUST reject the Report.
+Extensions are mandatory-to-implement: If an Aggregator receives a report containing an extension it does not recognize, then it MUST reject the report.
 (See {{input-share-validation}} for details.)

 ### Upload Message Security